Motivation

 Some questions like below can arise:

-a: What is the shortest length of the sum of tapes inscribed into the cellular countour of the figure?
+a: What is the shortest length of the sum of tapes inscribed into the cellular contour of the figure ?